AlexisNvn/week5-NLP-Coursera-Honor/README.md

 ● Sometimes answers are a bit weird - Might need to train longer than I did (50000 iter - 5h)

 **Global conclusion :** <br/>
-It works quite well !
+It works not so bad !
 Most of answers are not out of context !

 *Examples :*  <br/>